shawjef3/DepthFirst/README.md

 # Motivation

 While thinking about data locality, performance, and flatMap, I created an implementation of flatMap that is independent of the collection type, and faster than the usual method for large numbers of flatMaps.
-Basically it eliminates intermediate collections.
 Use it when you have a large number of chained flatMaps.

 # Implementation

 I created a run-time for Scala's `for` syntax operations that performs them in a depth-first manner.
 It uses a stack of iterators.
 A stack element is an operation to perform, along with the values for the operation.
 When a value is requested, operations are performed until a value without no further operations is found.

-Clever readers will realize that this is similar to the way Stream works.
+This is similar to the way Stream works.
 If you have a Stream that is the result of various operations, and then ask for an element, the data structure will perform the minimum work to get it.

 I have not analyzed the memory use of DepthFirst.